shivam2003-dev/made_for_ml/docs/chapters/04_bayesian_learning.md

 - Computational complexity
 - Need for good priors
 - May be overkill for simple problems

+!!! warning "When NOT to Use Bayesian Methods"
+    Bayesian methods are not always the best choice:
+    - **Large datasets**: Frequentist methods may be sufficient and faster
+    - **No prior knowledge**: If you have no domain expertise, uniform priors = ML
+    - **Computational constraints**: Bayesian inference can be expensive
+    - **Simple problems**: Overkill for straightforward classification/regression

+    **Rule of thumb**: Use Bayesian methods when you have prior knowledge or need uncertainty estimates.

 ### Misconception 2: "Prior Doesn't Matter with Enough Data"